petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 title: When and why to use classes (in Python anyway)
 ---

-TL;DR: Classes are for _long-lived_ application state that can be truly considered irrelevant to other scopes in the application.
+TL;DR: Classes are for encapsulating _long-lived_ application state.
 Classes are for data first, actions second.
+If you're using classes and they end up being short-lived and/or are named with an -er or -or suffix, you should probably not be using classes there.

 I can almost remember when I first learned about object-oriented programming (OOP) and classes in Python.